-Our attorneys are members of all bar associations in Ohio, are able to practice before the Federal District Court for the Southern District of Ohio, and are active members of the Community Associations Institute — a national education and advocacy group concerned with all aspects of common interest communities.
-Mr. Williams has the distinction of being able to practice before the Supreme Court of the United States.
+Our attorneys are members of the Ohio State Bar Association and Columbus Bar Association, are able to practice before the Federal District Court for the Southern District of Ohio and Northern District of Ohio, and are active members of the Community Associations Institute — a national education and advocacy group concerned with all aspects of common interest communities.

 Mr. Williams is widely recognized as one of Ohio’s foremost attorneys practicing homeowner association law and condominium law.
 Co-author of the book Ohio Condominium Law, Mr. Williams was an influential legal counselor in the Ohio legislature's development of the new homeowner association law that took effect in September 2010.
 He has received The Best Lawyers in America® distinction multiple times for his work in real estate law.
-Actively engaged in the issues that affect the firm’s clients, he is a member of the Ohio and Columbus Bar Associations, the College of Community Association Lawyers, and Community Associations Institute (CAI).
-He is the past President of the Central Ohio Community Associations Institute and past Chairman of the Real Property Law Committee of the Columbus Bar Association.
-A native of Columbus and veteran of the Vietnam War, Mr. Williams is the founder and a principal in the firm, Mr. Williams earned his law degree from Boston College Law School.
+He has the distinction of being able to practice before the Supreme Court of the United States.

 Ms. Knightstep is the firm’s senior paralegal and office manager and oversees the firm's substantial work product flow.
 She has provided skilled paralegal services in the condominium and homeowner association field for Williams & Strohm for more than 28 years.
 Tammy is an active member of the Central Ohio Community Associations Institute and is an Ohio State Bar Association Certified Paralegal.